Hajj and Umrah in 2018

 What is the Hajj or Umrah?

-The Hajj is the spiritual pilgrimage of Muslims to Mecca, Saudi Arabia.
-It is the largest annual mass gathering in the world, with almost three million participants every year.
-The Hajj takes place from the 8th to the 12th days of the last month of the Islamic calendar every year.
-This year, the Hajj will take place between August 30th and September 4th 2017.
+The Hajj is the spiritual pilgrimage of Muslims to Mecca in Saudi Arabia.
+It is the largest annual mass gathering in the world, with over two million participants every year.
+The Hajj takes place from the 8th to the 12th day of the last month of the Islamic calendar every year.
+This year, millions are expected to gather in Mecca to make the pilgrimage betwadsfeen August 19 and 24, 2018.

-Umrah is a similar pilgrimage that can be carried out at any time of the year.
-It is often performed at the same time as the Hajj.
+Umrah is a similar pilgrimage that can be carried out at any time of the year, unlike the Hajj which is only performed over specific days.

 Why should you be concerned?